Access to Information Policy

 ADB conducted the review from 2016 to 2017.
 In 2018, it proposed a principles-based policy, led by an overarching principle of “clear, timely, and appropriate disclosure”.
 The Board of Directors approved the new Access to Information Policy (AIP) in September 2018, and it went into effect 1 January 2019.
 The name of the policy was changed to reflect the more focused information disclosure and information provision objectives of the policy.

 The AIP focuses on the following principles of sharing information:

 - Clear, timely, and appropriate disclosure

 - Proactive disclosure

 - Providing information to project-affected people and other stakeholders

 - Continuous monitoring

-ADB's policy will ensure that information is available to people affected by its projects and other stakeholders, including women, the poor, and other vulnerable groups.
-This information is provided in a form and language they can understand, and is disclosed early enough for them to provide meaningful inputs into project design and implementation.
+ADB's policy ensures that information is available to people affected by its projects and other stakeholders, including women, the poor, and other vulnerable groups.
+This information is provided in a form and language they can understand and is disclosed early enough for them to provide meaningful inputs into project design and implementation.